Itz-Hyperz/css-loader/README.md

 # css-loader
-This is a "loader" I made in CSS
+This is a "loader" made in CSS

 ---